Emergency Preparedness & Response

 SJBPH implements an emergency communication strategy to inform the community and to activate emergency response personnel in the event of a public health crisis.

-- Our Regional Emergency Preparedness & Response (EPR) Coordinator is the lead for Emergency Public Information Officer (PIO) functions working in tandem with our Communications Director, Regional Epidemiologist, Director of Health Protection Programs, and Executive Director.
+- Our Regional Emergency Preparedness & Response (EPR) Coordinator is the lead for Emergency Public Information Officer (PIO) functions working in tandem with our Communications Director, Assessment and Planning Director, Regional Epidemiologist, and Executive Director.

 The Medical Reserve Corps (MRC) is a national network of volunteers, organized locally to improve the health and safety of their communities.
 MRC volunteers include medical and public health professionals, as well as other community members without healthcare backgrounds.
 MRC units engage these volunteers to strengthen public health, improve emergency response capabilities and build community resiliency.
 They prepare for and respond to natural disasters, such as wildfires, hurricanes, tornados, blizzards, and floods, as well as other emergencies affecting public health, such as disease outbreaks.
 They frequently contribute to community health activities that promote healthy habits.
 Examples of activities that MRC volunteers participate in and support include: